-(Pocket-lint) - Apple announced four new iPhones in 2020, with the iPhone 12 sitting pretty in the middle as the everyday model, replacing the iPhone 12 all looking to appeal to a wide audience.
+(Pocket-lint) - Apple announced four new iPhones back in 2020, with the iPhone 12 sitting pretty in the middle as the everyday model that would likely work for most users.

-By trying to appeal to everyone though, has Apple created a phone that actually doesn't work for anyone?
-We've been using the new iPhone 12 to find out.
+By trying to appeal to everyone though, did Apple create a phone that actually doesn't work for anyone?
+A couple of years on from its release, the iPhone 12 still holds up nicely.
+Here's our full verdict.

 - 146.7 x 71.5 x 7.4mm, 164g